EdDuarte/website/content/_index.md

   Priority: 1.0
 ---

 Senior Software Engineer based in Zurich, Switzerland.
-Co-founder of two tech startups and author of five research papers.
 [More »](/about/)